SimpleBus/SimpleBus/doc/getting_started.md

 # Using RabbitMQ for publishing messages

-The `SimpleBusRabbitMQBundle` allows you to publish and consume SimpleBus messages using RabbitMQ.
+The `SimpleBusRabbitMQBundleBridgeBundle` allows you to publish and consume SimpleBus messages using RabbitMQ.

 ## Getting started

 First, enable [SimpleBusAsynchronousBundle](https://github.com/SimpleBus/AsynchronousBundle) in your Symfony project.
-Next enable `SimpleBusRabbitMQBundle` and [OldSoundRabbitMqBundle](https://github.com/videlalvaro/RabbitMqBundle).
+Next enable `SimpleBusRabbitMQBundleBridgeBundle` and [OldSoundRabbitMqBundle](https://github.com/videlalvaro/RabbitMqBundle).

 ### Handling commands asynchronously